CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

 When I dial in a longer attack, there is no decay; in this case the attack takes its time to even arrive at the sustain level, wherever that happens to be set.
-Importantly, the attack in this case only goes to the sustain level; it does not go to 100% as a standard synthesizer attack would do.
+Importantly, the attack in this case only goes to the sustain level; it does not go to 100% as a standard synthesizer attack would do (even with this long attack).

-(Note how the attack level is much higher in the "ADSR trace" example, and how the attack only goes to the "sustain" level of the "ADSR trace" in the "ADSR trace with slow attack" example.)
+Note how the attack level is much higher in the "ADSR trace" example, and how the attack only goes to the "sustain" level in the "ADSR trace with slow attack" example.

 This is because of how the EG works.
-If you look at the figure to the right called "ADSR trace with slow attack," you can see a third, blue trace.
-The blue trace is a pulse which is fired when the input goes high.
+If you look at the figure called "ADSR trace with slow attack," you can see a third, cyan trace.
+The cyan trace has a pulse which is fired when the input goes high.
 As you can see, the pulse is pretty short.
 One way to think about the duration of the pulse is that it's the maximum length of time your attack can be for there to still have a separate decay.
 You can have a longer attack, yes, but if you do then: